SIR the label

 We initially provided a Small Business Export Loan, enabling SIR. to finance its sales orders and production bills.
 As the brand continued to expand its customer base, we also provided the business with an Export Line of Credit to further support its international growth.

 "The line of credit facility is allowing us to grow at a faster and more secure rate, having that buffer of credit for production means we can accept and produce more orders", said Coote.
 "The offer that Export Finance Australia has is really there to support and foster growth for businesses on an international trajectory."

 Coote was delighted with the positive, supported and friendly interactions with our Business Development Director and Fashion Sector Lead, Charith Amarasinghe and Transaction Management Director, Colin George.

 "They made the application process extremely seamless and easy for us", she said.
 'The support from the team throughout the process made us feel proud that we needed financial support because our business was growing on an international trajectory.

-With our support, SIR can continue to focus on expanding their international wholesale presence and brand awareness overseas.
-Locally, they are also looking to grow further in the retail space with plans to open their second store in Sydney.
+With our support, SIR. can continue to focus on expanding its international wholesale presence and brand awareness overseas.
+Locally, they are also looking to grow further in the retail space with plans to open its second store in Sydney.